Alkxs/TheraFit/README.md

 Replace the placeholders with your own values.

+6. Demo user: To showcase the functionality of TheraFit, a demo user has been created.
+This user allows you to view the app's features but does not provide access to full functionality.
+The demo user credentials are as follows:

+Username: test
+Email: test@test.com
+Password: Test123.

-6. Run the application: In the server directory, run the following command to start both the client and server concurrently in development mode:
+7. Run the application: In the server directory, run the following command to start both the client and server concurrently in development mode:

 ```
 npm run dev